 The final step before brewing was to gather a candidate set of beers.
 “Lucky” for us, Finland has a monopoly on alcohol sales and deliveries for businesses, so we would just need to rely on one inventory regardless.
 We quickly scraped our local alcohol retailer Alko’s online catalog, which not only contains a long list of beers to choose from, but also the properties of each beer (i.e. hops, malts and bitterness).
 After that, we were able to score the beers we had previously ordered and then flag beers on the list that were similar to the ones we liked (and different from from beers we disliked).
 This resulted in a candidate set from Alko’s inventory which depended on the data at-hand.

-Since we were using a limited set of beer properties for our scoring, we needed to–like most AI-driven processes–add a bit of a human touch to the mix.
+Since we were using a limited set of beer properties for our scoring, we needed to–like most AI-driven processes–add a human touch to the process.
 The majority of the shortlisted beers were almost exactly the same as the ones in our top five list, but who really drinks just one type of German pilsner?
 We clearly needed to add a way to incorporate a bit more variation in the selected order.

-Alko doesn’t have an API to allow order automation, so the order process would need to be manual.
+Alko doesn’t have an API to allow order automation, so the order process needed to be manual.
 One could also say that, while computers are smart, they can’t completely replace the human touch– especially when it comes to sensitive topics like beer.
-While it was quite helpful to get a relevant shortlist, at the end we wanted to curate the final purchase order to have variation.
-That said, we were exposed to some beers that we would not have normally considered, so the relevant shortlist helped the human curator (i.e our team) to be a bit more adventurous.
+While it was quite helpful to get a relevant shortlist, at the end we wanted to curate the final purchase order to have some variation.
+With that said, we were exposed to some beers that we normally would not have considered, so the relevant shortlist helped the human curator (i.e our team) to be a bit more adventurous with our selections.

 Beer Order #1: A Success!
 (Well, Almost.)